-7. Permutation F test.
-F-test function can test one or multiple terms in a given model object.
-User can do residual shuffling or sample shuffling for fixed effect models.
-For mixed effects models, only sample shuffling is available.
-Permutation test could be very time consuming, especially for mixed effects models.
-The permutation test function can run on linux clusters through message passing interface (MPI).
-For detailed information about F test and using computer cluster, please read appendix.
+R/maanova provides permutation method to calculate the significance of each test statistics.
+It implements residual shuffling and sample shuffling, and sample shuffling is the current default.
+Permutation test could be very time consuming, especially for the mixed effects models.
+The permutation test function can run on the Linux clusters through the message passing interface (MPI).
+For the detail information regarding F test and using computer cluster, please read appendix.

-Here we want to test Sample effect in the model:
+Test Sample effect in the model: